townie/reddit-database/README.md

   * The **_id** is a hash of the concatenation sub_a/sub_b.
   * The date and time when this relations was found is stored in a **timestamp**.

+### Database: v2
+Date: November 3, 2017

+Subreddits: 54151
+Relations: 255617

+This time i've decided to NOT analyze the wiki of subreddits with less than 10000 subscribers.
+I've found out that many small subreddits had really big wiki pages with a lot of related small subreddits.
+I also excluded any subreddit with 'reddit' in it's name (with the exception of askreddit).

 ### Database: v1
 Date: November 2, 2017